-- 40. New Clause 12H establishes the procedure to be followed by the identification officer where the representative is not present and a Justice of the Peace is present instead to witness the identification procedure. - 41.
-Where a suspect involved in an identification procedure is unable to secure a representative for himself, the identification officer is responsible for ensuring that a Justice of the Peace is present to witness the procedure. - 42.
-Where a Justice of the Peace is present at the identification procedure, he must ensure prior to the procedure that the suspect was informed of his rights and cautioned by the identification officer (Section 12F) and that he has consented to the identification procedure. - 43.
-The Justice of the Peace must record any objections or statements made by the suspect and any unusual occurrences during the course of the identification procedure. - 44.
+- 41. Clause 12H establishes the procedure to be followed by the identification officer where a suspect is unable to secure the attendance of a representative in accordance with clauses 12G (1) to (3).
+Under such circumstances the identification officer is responsible for ensuring that a Justice of the Peace is present to witness the procedure. - 42.
+Where a Justice of the Peace is present at the identification procedure, he must ensure prior to the procedure that the suspect was informed of his rights, has consented to the identification procedure and has been cautioned by the identification officer in accordance with clause 12F.
+The Justice of the Peace must certify that these requirements were followed in the prescribed form. - 43.
+The Justice of the Peace must record any objections or statements made by the suspect and any unusual occurrences during the course of the identification procedure.
+The Justice of the Peace shall also notify the suspect of any failure of the identification officer to discharge his functions under clause 12F. - 44.
 Additionally, the Justice of the Peace must be provided with details of the first description of the suspect given by each eye-witness participating in the identification procedure. - 45.
-Furthermore, if any material in the form of an image, composite, sketch or video which has been published, broadcast or released to the media by the Police for the purposes of recognising or tracing the suspect, then the identification officer must obtain a copy of such material and allow the Justice of the Peace to view the material once it is practical and would not unreasonably delay the identification procedure.
+Furthermore, if any material in the form of an image, composite, sketch or video which has been published, broadcasted or released to the media by the Police for the purposes of recognising or tracing the suspect, then the identification officer must obtain a copy of such material and allow the Justice of the Peace to view the material once it is practical and would not unreasonably delay the identification procedure.